 3.1 Submission of TR Bids

-TR bidders may submit TR bids through the TR auction system while the TR bid submission window is open.
-The TR bid submission window is normally open from 09:00 EST, two (2) business days prior to the TR auction and closes no later than 17:00 EST, one business day prior to the TR auction (Ch.8, S.4.13.5 of the market rules).
+TR bidders may submit TR bids through the TR auction application while the TR bid submission window is open.
+The TR bid submission window is normally open from 09:00 EST, two (2) business days prior to the TR auction and closes no later than 17:00 EST, one business day prior to the TR auction (MR Ch.8 s.4.13.5).

-The TR auction system validates all TR bids that are submitted and will reject a TR bid/lamination where the

-Date/time of the TR bid submission is outside the TR bid submission window (Ch.8, S.4.13.5 of the market rules),
+The TR auction application validates all TR bids and TR laminations that are submitted and will not allow a TR bid to be submitted where the TR bid or its associated TR laminations do not conform with the requirements of MR Ch.8 ss.4.13.1 and 4.13.5 or where such TR bid causes the TR bidder to exceed its bidding limit as determined in accordance with MR Ch.8 s.4.14.2.

-TR Bid would increase the aggregate of all TR bids submitted for that TR auction to value that exceeds the TR bidder’s bidding limit (Ch.8, S.4.14.2 of the market rules),

-Price submitted is zero or negative (Ch.8, S.4.13.1.5 of the market rules), orA TR Bid lamination MW quantity is negative or not a whole number,

-TR bid’s MW quantity exceeds the total amount of TRs available in that round of the TR auction.TR bid laminations are not in monotonically increasing quantity with decreasing price from the previous TR bid lamination from the same path

-The TR auction system notifies the TR bidder whether their TR bid has been accepted or rejected (with explanation of rejection) in real-time ().
-TR bidders can also review the status of their accepted TR bids during the TR auction via the TR auction system.
-Refer to Transmission Rights Auction System - A Participant's Guide for more information on the TR auction system.
+The TR auction application notifies the TR bidder whether their TR bid has been accepted or why the TR bidder was unable to submit the TR bid (MR Ch.8 s.4.13.9).
+TR bidders can also review their accepted TR bids during the TR auction via the TR auction application.
+Refer to Transmission Rights Auction System - A Participant's Guide for more information on the TR auction application.

-Changes can be made to both the TR bid quantity and the TR bid price at any time before the TR bid submission window has closed by submitting the required changes through the TR auction system, which overwrites previous submissions.
-In addition, TR bidders can delete a TR bid at any time before the TR bid submission window has closed through the TR auction system.
+Changes can be made to both the quantity and the price of a TR lamination at any time before the TR bid submission window has closed by submitting the required changes through the TR auction application, which overwrites previous submissions.
+In addition, TR bidders can delete a TR bid or any associated TR laminations at any time before the TR bid submission window has closed through the TR auction application.
+If a TR bidder changes or deletes a TR lamination the TR bidder’s previous TR bid submission will be overwritten and a new time stamp will be generated as of the time of the edit or deletion.

 If for any reason a TR bid cannot be submitted or accepted during an active TR auction round, and provided that all conditions and requirements for TR bid data submission are met, then contact IESO Customer Relations as per Section 1.4.

 In the event of a real time contingency that prevents receipt of TR bids that significantly delays the start or running of the TR auction, the IESO will first issue an advisory notice via the IESO website that explains the cause of the delay (if known) and the expected duration.
-Subsequently, the IESO may, for reasons of a failure in the TR bidder’s or the IESO’s software, hardware, or communication systems associated with a TR auction (as per ):
+Subsequently, the IESO may, for reasons of a failure in the TR bidder’s or the IESO’s software, hardware, or communication systems associated with a TR auction (as per MR Ch.8 s.4.1.6):

-Conduct a TR auction using contingency procedures, including but not limited to those detailed in Appendix H ()
+Conduct a TR auction using contingency procedures, including but not limited to those detailed in Appendix H (MR Ch.8 s.4.1.6.1);

-Conduct a TR auction and related activities along timelines other than those specified in or
+Conduct a TR auction and related activities along timelines other than those specified in MR Ch.8 s.4.1.6.2; or

-In the event that the IESO cannot conduct an effective TR auction in a commercially reasonable manner using contingency procedures and/or modified timelines, cancel all or part of a TR auction ().
+In the event that the IESO cannot conduct an effective TR auction in a commercially reasonable manner using contingency procedures and/or modified timelines, cancel all or part of a TR auction (MR Ch.8 s.4.1.6.3).